Harshan-SL/digitalgarden/src/site/notes/Homepage.md

 ---
-{"dg-publish":true,"permalink":"/homepage/","tags":["gardenEntry"]}
+{"dg-publish":true,"permalink":"/homepage/"}
 ---

-this is my dghome
+this is the homepage